robseb/HPS2FPGAmapping/README.md

 	}; //end can@0xffc00000 (hps_0_dcan0)
 	````

-# 6. part:  Generating a bootabil Linux image
+# 6. part:  Generating a bootable Linux image

-At this point are all requiered files togthers.
-Now must be a bootbil image file createn with three diffrent partions embedded.
+At this point all requiered files are together.
+Now a bootable image file with three different partitions embedded must be built.
-The *rsYocto*-Building can generate this system with a singe command.
+The *rsYocto*-Building can generate this system with a single command.
-Please follow [this instructions](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md) how to download
+Please follow [these instructions](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md) how to download
-and use the *rsYocto*-SD Folder.
+and use the *rsYocto*-SD folder.

-The next table shows the requiered pations with there content for this project.
+The next table shows the requiered partitions with their content for this project.

 | **File name** | **Part of Creation in this guide** | **Description** | **Disk Partition**
 |:--|:--|:--|:--|